phoenixframework/phoenix/guides/mix_tasks.md

 Phoenix offers the ability to generate all the code to stand up a complete HTML resource — Ecto migration, Ecto context, controller with all the necessary actions, view, and templates.
 This can be a tremendous time saver.
 Let's take a look at how to make this happen.

-The `mix phx.gen.html` task takes the following arguments: the module name of the context, the module name of the schema, the resource name, and a list of column_name:type attributes.
+The `mix phx.gen.html` task takes the following arguments: the module name of the context, the module name of the schema, the resource name, and a list of `name:type:options` attributes.
 The module name we pass in must conform to the Elixir rules of module naming, following proper capitalization.

 ```console
 $ mix phx.gen.html Blog Post posts body:string word_count:integer